raf-fonseca/raf-fonseca/README.md

 - 🔭 I’m currently working on Hive Networks (Web3 x AI)

-- 🌱 I’m currently learning **: Diving deep into full stack development**
+- 🌱 I’m currently: **Exploring applications and developing in VisionOS**

 - 📫 How to reach me **rafael.silvanofonseca@gmail.com**